Kaiku-Kaholoaa/Majuro_Porites_Rus_Bioinformatics/EEMS/Running_EEMS.md

 #mrateMuProposalS2 = 0.01	#SLIGHTLY INCREASED
 ```

 I did this a few times, and it took about 4 iterations to get what I wanted.. and it looks good!

+REMEMBER, DECREASING PARAMETER VALUES CAUSES AN INCREASE IN ACCEPTANCE!
+This can help you with fine tuning :)

 ```bash
        mSeedsProposalS2 = 0.009000
        qSeedsProposalS2 = 0.007000